If You Give Your Child Up for Adoption, Can You Still Have Contact with Them?

 Not all adoption relationships between a birth mother and adoptive parents are fully open.
 If you wish to maintain your privacy, but still want to see your child grow up with their adoptive family, you may consider a semi-open adoption instead.

-In a semi-open adoption, your identifying information (like your last name and contact information) is kept private from the adoptive family.
-You will still have the right to choose parents for your child, but you do not have to meet them if you do not want to.
-When your adoption is complete, your adoption specialist will work with the adoptive family to make sure you receive updates, pictures and letters, according to your preferences.
+When your adoption is complete, your specialist will work with the adoptive family to make sure you receive updates, pictures and letters, according to your preferences.
 You may even consider using a non-identifying email address (specifically for the adoption) to communicate with the adoptive family and receive updates from them directly.

-Can You Give Your Baby Up for Adoption But Still Have Visitation Rights?
+Can You Give Your Baby Up for Adoption but Still Have Visitation Rights?

-With an open adoption relationship, you can put your child up for adoption with visitation expectations.
-Your adoption specialist will help you find a family that shares your contact preferences, and they will be responsible for upholding their end of the agreement.
 If you are interested in putting a child up for adoption when you can still visit, that is absolutely a possibility — you will just need to communicate those wishes to your adoption specialist and the adoptive family as you create your adoption plan.

 However, if you’re wondering, “When you give a baby up for adoption, do the mother and the father have the right to see them or have the same right to see them as the adoptive family?” the answer is a bit more complicated.
-If you “give up” a child, visitation rights are usually not legally enforceable — but finding the perfect family with an agency like American Adoptions helps ensure that your open adoption communication continues for years to come.
+If you “give up” a child, visitation rights are usually not legally enforceable.

-If you are considering adoption for your baby but wondering, “If I give my baby up for adoption, do I still get to see her or him?” knowing about the possibility of a post-adoption relationship may help you finalize this decision for your unplanned pregnancy.
+If you are considering adoption for your baby but wondering, “If I give my baby up for adoption, do I still get to see her or him?” knowing about the possibility of a post-adoption relationship may help you confirm this decision for your unplanned pregnancy.
 Many women choose adoption only after finding out about the opportunity for this post-adoption relationship — a way for a mother to receive reassurance as her child grows up that she has done the right thing for them.

 If you are interested in an open adoption relationship with a child after you place them with an adoptive family, American Adoptions can help.
 To start creating your adoption plan and finding an adoptive family who shares your contact preferences, please call our adoption specialists at 1-800-ADOPTION.

 Disclaimer

 Information available through these links is the sole property of the companies and organizations listed therein.
-America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.
+American Adoptions provides this information as a courtesy and is in no way responsible for its content or accuracy.